ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 This section details the access token request that the client sends to the token endpoint of the AS, as well as the related access token response.

-The access token MUST be bound to the public key of the client as proof-of-possession (PoP) key, which is included in the client's authentication credential specified in the 'cnf' claim of the access token.
+The access token MUST be bound to the public key of the client as proof-of-possession (PoP) key, which is included in the client's authentication credential specified in the access token.

 ## Preliminary Operations # {#sec-c-as-comm-preliminary-ops}